Kape94/LightStudio/README.md

 ## Input

 The user can do the following actions in the app:
-- Interacts in the UI to setup the scene parameters;
+- Interact in the UI to setup the scene parameters;
 - Hold the right mouse button to rotate the camera;

 ## Building this project